Archives

 Mimi German WH framed headshot

-Emily HipchenEmily Hipchen files Providence & The Sparrow from her current location in the nation’s smallest—but most densely populated—state.
-Yesterday, in a meeting with twelve strangers and apropos of nothing, she declared herself a complete introvert, which is not a lie.
-Today she likes the word parrhesia, but a week ago she liked tricuspid and lacuna better.
+Emily HipchenEmily Hipchen files Providence & The Sparrow from the nation’s smallest state.
+Yesterday, apropos of nothing, she declared herself a complete introvert.
+Today she likes the word parrhesia; a week ago, tricuspid and lacuna better.
 She teaches, of course.
 Most recent post . . .

 Michael HousePolemicist (British barrister Michael House, FRGS makes good on that alphabet soup after his name, sending back illustrated dispatches from far-flung compass points and long-past eras) Most recent post . . .